Skip to main content

 • Compost tea (for heavy-duty insecticide)

-Essential oils are very powerful and concentrated solutions that have many uses.
-Some of them have similar effects on pests to those caused by DEET.
-They can kill bugs on contact, prevent them from eating, and deter them from coming back.
-They act in minutes and have no effects on humans when diluted correctly.
+These natural essential oils can kill bugs on contact, prevent them from eating, and deter them from coming back.
+They act in just minutes and have no effects on humans when diluted correctly.
 For example, orange oil has an extract compound called d-limonene.
-This substance is completely natural and has been proven by science to kill fleas, aphids, mites, fire ants, house crickets, paper wasps, and some flies.
+This substance is completely natural and has been proven to kill fleas, aphids, mites, fire ants, house crickets, paper wasps, and some flies.

-Which essential oils work
+Which essential oils work as insecticides?

 Depending on what type of pest you are fighting off, different essential oils might work.
 Some combinations also prove to be powerful all-around insect repellents but not as effective as single source mixes.
 Here is a list of the most popular ones: